clevengermatt/dreamweaver/content/Important Figures/The Lost Man.md

 title: The Lost Man
 draft: false
 ---

 ![[the-lost-man.png]]

 **Type:** Mysterious [[Dreamkind]]

 **Behavior:** Chaotic, Powerful, and Unpredictable

-The Lost Man is an enigma within the dreamscape, regarded by [[the Dreamweavers Guild]] as one of the most unusual [[Dreamkind]] ever encountered.
+The Lost Man is an enigma within the dreamscape, regarded by [[The Dreamweavers Guild]] as one of the most unusual [[Dreamkind]] ever encountered.
 Unlike most [[Dreamkind]], he has no known “home” dream.
 Instead, he appears randomly across the dream realm, bringing instability and disruption wherever he goes.

 **Nature and Behavior**